-Nursing documentation or recording a patient’s medical history does not just promote effective and ethical practice, but it also serves as a manual for professional responsibility.
-For many years, documentation has been one of the primary links between healthcare professionals and patients.
-It defines the quality of care nurses provide.
+Nursing documentation or recording a patient’s medical history and care does not just promote effective and ethical nursing practice, but it also serves as a manual for professional responsibility.
+For so many years, documentation has been one of the primary links between health care professionals and the patients.
+It defines the quality of care every nursing professional have provided.

-With its crucial role in the industry, it is important that nurses should understand how documentations are presented.
+With its crucial role in the industry, it is important that nursing professionals should understand how documentations are presented.
 Whether it is paper-based or electronically generated, nursing documentation should be a part of every nurse’s role.

 The Case Description: